thycotic/dsv-docs/product/cli-ref/role.md

 The *read* command retrieves and displays information without changing anything.

-Provide a role name and read the role’s details in beautified form:
+Provide a Role name and read the Role’s details in beautified form:

 ```bash
 thy role read --name test-role -b